tim-shand/tim-shand/README.md

 - Commited to continuous improvement.
 There is always more to learn.
 - Fond of micro tech (Raspberry Pi, Mini-PCs etc).

-## Involved In
+## Involved With

-:cloud: Cloud Platforms (Azure)
+:cloud: Cloud and Automation Platforms (Azure, GitOps)
-:keyboard: Infrastructure as Code (Terraform, Bicep)
+:keyboard: Infrastructure as Code (Terraform, Ansible, Bicep)
 :computer: Home Lab Enthusiast (Proxmox and Kubernetes)

 ## Working On

+:robot: Developing DevOps skills and practices (CI/CD, automation)
+:wrench: Rebuilding my homelab, using GitOps practices and ensuring quality documentation.
 :snake: Upskilling in Python (Django and Flask apps, misc utility scripts)
-:robot: Developing DevOps skills and practices (CI/CD, automation)

 ## Projects

-### Homelab
+### Home Lab

 My personal home lab utlizing some HP EliteDesk mini-pcs from under my desk.
 Running Proxmox VE for virtualization, and Kuberenetes for container orchestration.